kenny7968/SearchKeywordsByCommands/readme.md

-# Search Keywords by Hotkeys
+# Search Keywords by Commands

-This add-on allows you to set up to 10 keywords and search them using hotkeys in browse mode.
+This add-on allows you to set up to 10 keywords and search them using commands in browse mode.

 ## Features